 Phishing is a specialized form of cybercrime.
 The scammer pretends to be a trustworthy person via some form of electronic communication.
 They may try to get information directly from you, such as by asking for your password.
 The fishers may also go for a more indirect method.
 After all, if they can convince you to let them past your company’s security network, they can access far more confidential data than just one person’s login information.

 Who do Phishers Target?

-Spear phishing is targeted at a certain individual or company.
+Spear phishing is targeted at a particular individual or company.
 This cybercrime often begins with gathering personal information or making personal contact.
 Approaching a target like this increases the chance of building trust and successfully stealing information.
-In a subset of this, whaling, a high ranking executive is specifically targeted.
-Executives are more likely to have access to high-value data and override vital security protocols in the phisher’s favor.
+In a subset of this, whaling, a high ranking executive, is specifically targeted.
+Executives are more likely to have access to high-value data and override vital security protocols in the phisher’s favour.